-- b) All payments in respect of the Bonds are subject to all applicable taxes and deductions, including the deduction of the Swiss Federal Withholding Tax (Verrechnungssteuer) on interest payments, currently levied at a rate of 35 %. - c) Claims against the Issuer in respect of Bonds will become time barred unless presented for payment within a period of presently ten years in the case of the principal and five years in the case of interest from the relevant due date, by virtue of the statute of limitations of Swiss law.
+- b) All payments in respect of the Bonds are subject to all applicable taxes and deductions, including the deduction of the Swiss Federal Withholding Tax (Verrechnungssteuer) on interest payments, currently levied at a rate of 35 %.
+(Please note this is only applicable to Swiss Residents) - c) Claims against the Issuer in respect of Bonds will become time barred unless presented for payment within a period of presently ten years in the case of the principal and five years in the case of interest from the relevant due date, by virtue of the statute of limitations of Swiss law.